harvardadvocate/main-website/src/pages/content/nothing.md

- She hired two men, both Venezuelan immigrants, to help sort through what was left of her belongings.
-Like some sort of biblical catharsis, everything she owned was suddenly subject to a dichotomous *keep *or *abandon. *And on the seventh day, the men said *it is good *about the records–plastic impervious to water–but refused to bless the cardboard album covers.
+ She hired two men to help sort through what was left of her belongings.
+Like some sort of biblical catharsis, everything she owned was suddenly subject to a dichotomous *keep* or *abandon*.
+And on the seventh day, the men said *it is good* about the records–plastic impervious to water–but refused to bless the cardboard album covers.
 Sewage had seeped into the gritty pores, putrid and decaying, permanent.

  She’d loved her album covers, she told me.
 She loved the thin, smooth surfaces; the dappled colors; the way the collection looked when she lined the covers up and pulled out different ones to look at, like synchronized swimmers diving sideways into a pool.
-She was so visibly heartbroken at losing the album covers that when the men came back the next day, they brought her a record of Venezuelan music with a kaleidoscopic cover.
+She was so visibly heartbroken at losing the album covers that when the men – both Venezuelan immigrants – came back the next day, they brought her a record of Venezuelan music with a kaleidoscopic cover.
 Today it sits in the left cabinet, dressed up square and fancy next to its round, eternally naked peers.